 Gift cardVaries

 As you can see, Capital One gives you a better value in nearly all circumstances.
-The only exception to this is when you redeem your Amex points with a 35% rebate for flights.
+The only exception is redeeming your Amex points with a 35% rebate for flights.
 In this case, your Amex points are being redeemed for 1.54 cents each compared to Capital One's 1 cent per mile through its portal.

 Winner: Venture X Business